commonhaus/foundation/GOVERNANCE.md

 **Eligibility:** Active contributors to the foundation's projects are eligible.
 Their active participation helps ensure the council understands challenges member projects are facing.

-**Participation Expectations:** An elected member is anticipated to be an active voice in discussions, share their expertise, and collaborate with fellow CC members to ensure The Commonhaus and its projects flourish.
+**Participation Expectations:** An elected member is anticipated to be an active voice in discussions, share their expertise, and collaborate with fellow CC members to ensure The Commonhaus Foundation and its projects flourish.

-**Nomination and Election:** Any active contributor to The Commonhaus can step into the ring, either through self-nomination or through nomination by peers.
-Elections focus on an individual's commitment to The Commonhaus, their expertise, and the unique viewpoints they bring.
+**Nomination and Election:** Any active contributor to Commonhaus projects is eligible, either through self-nomination or through nomination by peers.
+Elections focus on an individual's commitment to The Commonhaus Foundation, their expertise, and the unique perspectives they bring.
 To stave off undue influence, no single company or entity can occupy more than a third of the Council's seats.

 **Tenure and Transition:** After serving their term, members can either re-elect themselves, endorse another nominee, or step back, making room for new blood.